34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 6 to 12

-American beautyberry is an easy-to-grow native shrub.
-It will grow well in full sun or partial shade, and even tolerates fairly heavy shade but may not flower as well in these conditions.
+American beautyberry (Callicarpa americana) is an easy-to-grow native shrub.
+It grows well in full sun or partial shade, and even tolerates fairly heavy shade but may not flower as well in those conditions.
 Beautyberry prefers moist soil, but once established, it will tolerate occasional drought.
 A prolonged drought will cause leaves to wilt and drop.

-American beautyberry can grow to 6 feet tall and as wide.
+These Texas native plants can grow to six feet tall and as wide.
 It blooms in the summertime, but the flowers are small and insignificant.

 After flowering, beautyberry develops dense, rounded clusters of berries all along the stems.
 The berries start green but change to a bright lavender color by mid-fall.
 These colorful berries are incredibly showy and attract birds, squirrels, and other fruit-eating wildlife.